Investing tips and fundamentals to be aware of

 Market timing

-Many investors are tempted to time the market as a way to earn an extra return or lessen the impact of a downturn by buying and/or selling at opportune times.
+Many investors are tempted to time the market to earn an extra return or lessen the impact of a downturn by buying and/or selling at opportune times.
 This also includes holding cash and waiting for the right time to invest.
-Because of how unpredictable the stock market is, market timing tends to be a losing game on average.
+But because of how unpredictable the stock market is, market timing tends to be a losing game on average.

 Dividends